 What Is The Difference Between A Registrar And A Registry?

+The difference between a registrar and a registry lies in their distinctive responsibilities.
 We can use the car dealership analogy to understand the relationship between domain registrars and registries.

 A registrar acts as a middleman between the customer and the actual supplier of the product, in some ways like a car dealer.